astra-vision/SceneRF/README.md

 Please download the [pretrained model](https://drive.google.com/file/d/1Zz5-9nFqZCzbe-HJaVoGvCNRgR3I_aIq/view?usp=sharing).

 ### Novel depths synthesis on Bundlefusion
-Supposed we obtain the model from the training step at `/path/to/model/checkpoint/last.ckpt`.
+Supposed we obtain the model from the training step at `/gpfsscratch/rech/kvd/uyl37fq/to_delete/last.ckpt` (Change to your location).
 We follow the steps below to evaluate the novel depths synthesis performance.
 1. Compute the depth metrics on all frames in each sequence, additionally grouped by the distance to the input frame.

 ```